szett27/Project2RealTimeChat/README.md

 ## User Stories.

 ### Admin
-  1) There is an admin that can view everything....
+  1) There is an admin that can view everything

 ### User